Three Views of Time Evolution

 Pushforwards

 Now for yet another view of time evolution.
-Frequently in physics we find ourselves wishing to think of a system being “in a state
+Frequently in physics we find ourselves wishing to think of a system being “in a state” which is some vector some of of all possible states

 Here I’ve used a quantum-mechanics-inspired syntax to represent the states themselves, but such a description is generally used for representing any kind of “collection” of states—whether physically-real superpositions (as in quantum mechanics), epistemic ignorance (as in statistical mechanics), or hypothetical ensembles (as used in frequentist stat-mech).
 All the information is really contained in